guimauvedigital/kourier/README.md

 Why we made kourier:

-* **Pure Kotlin Implementation**, with no dependency on the Java client or other library.
+* **Pure Kotlin Implementation** with no dependency on the Java client or other library.
+* **Coroutines-first** design, allowing better integration with Kotlin's concurrency model and asynchronous consuming.
 * **Multiplatform support** allows compatibility with JVM but also Native targets.

 ## Modules